MCP Tools Reference¶

 Input:

-audience_id(string) — the Audience the Concept belongs to.concept_id(string) — the Concept to read.
+audience_id(string) — the Audience the Concept belongs to.concept_id(string) — the Concept's ID, taken from the Concepts section ofread_audience.

 Input: